Public Health (Honours)

 The completion of an honours year shows that you have persistence, the ability to apply yourself to achieving a complex goal, and are able to manage your time when presented with a large task to complete independently.

-Project work includes topics from the three research themes in the School of Public Health:
+Project work includes topics from the five research themes in the School of Public Health:

 Please refer to the following statements before applying for this course: